tobyhodges/fair-research-software/learners/setup.md

 - On Windows, it is recommended to use **Git Bash**, which comes included as part of the [Git For Windows package](https://gitforwindows.org/) and will install the Bash command line tool as well as Git.
-- On macOS, Git is included as part of Apple's [Xcode tools](https://en.wikipedia.org/wiki/Xcode) and should be available from the command line as long as you have XCode.
-If you do not have XCode installed, you can download it from
+- On macOS, Git is included as part of Apple's [Xcode tools](https://en.wikipedia.org/wiki/Xcode) and should be available from the command line as long as you have Xcode.
+If you do not have Xcode installed, you can download it from
   [Apple's App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or you can [install Git using alternative methods](https://git-scm.com/download/mac).
 - On Linux, Git can be installed using your favourite package manager.